Black turtle bean nutrition: calories, carbs, GI, protein, fiber, fats

 Gastrointestinal Issues

-However, soaking and boiling black turtle beans can decrease the content of raffinose oligosaccharides, and therefore, the risk of flatulence.
-Adding various herbs, such as caraway, black cumin, ginger, and black anise, may also help reduce flatulence (25).
+However, soaking and boiling black turtle beans can decrease the content of raffinose oligosaccharides and, therefore, the risk of flatulence.
+Another way to reduce flatulence is by adding herbs, such as caraway, black cumin, ginger, and black anise (3).

 Black Turtle Bean in Diets